eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 The following arguments are supported:

-- `profile` - (Required) - String - Profile is the AWS IAM Profile to attach to instances in this instance group.<br />Specify the ARN for the IAM instance profile.
-(AWS only).
+- `profile` - (Required) - String - Profile of the cloud group IAM profile.
+In aws this is the arn<br />for the iam instance profile.

 ### rolling_update